 If you want to upgrade your lift pass, accessing the 3 Valleys from Meribel is easy, perfect for ski weekenders with only a few days at your disposal.
 The 3 Valleys offers over 600kms of pistes with over 150+ lifts and pistes that range from 1260 - 3230m!
 Cruise the sweeping red and blue runs of Courchevel and ski above the tree line in the snow sure Val Thorens.
 For practising your slopestyle there is the Plattières snowpark located above Meribel - Mottaret with its jumps, banks and halfpipes or you could head to the Moonpark in Meribel to try out your freestyling skills on jumps, rails and boxes.
 Further afield La Tania also has a snow park and Courchevel has a larger dedicated rail park.

 - The local market in Meribel is on Tuesdays and Fridays.
 It’s worth taking a look for the local cheese alone.
+And you thought Meribel ski holidays were just about skiing and apres!

 - After skiing stop by the famous La Folie Douce and enjoy the party atmosphere, from here jump on your skis and catch the party at Ronnie's.
 You won’t stop dancing!